Solid wall retrofit insulation:

 • Identify requirement of additional consultants / design by specialists

-• Develop and apply detail design methodology for openings, penetrations, abutments, corners, and terminations.
+• Develop and apply detail design methodology for openings, penetrations, abutments, corners, terminations, ventilation and compartmentalisation (the latter if using pressure equalisation)

-• Confirm that the structure is adequate for the total weight of the render system as installed, and for the calculated wind loading and any other relevant loading information.
+• Confirm that the structure is adequate for the total weight of the cladding as installed, and for the calculated wind loading and any other relevant loading information.
+The support system should be designed to meet BS 6399-2

 • Ensure compliance with Building Regulations, particularly: